 Consequently, he believes that moderation is the key until proven otherwise.

-“Listen to your body and determine, with the help of your physician, your caffeine sensitivity,” he urges people with heart disease.
+“Listen to your body and determine, with the help of your physician, your caffeine sensitivity,” he wrote, addressing people with heart disease.
 “If your blood pressure or heart rate increases, decrease your caffeine intake.
 If your body can tolerate up to three cups of coffee, continue to enjoy your cup of Joe.”